 - Tune the open 3rd string to this note (by unison)

 The advantage of this method is that any slight detuning tendency is not passed cumulatively from string to string, as every string is tuned directly to the Master String.
 However, you should only use this method if your 5th string passed the 12th fret harmonic test described above.
 If your 4th or 6th string is more accurate, the method can easily be adapted, but as concert A tuning forks are the most readily available, the A-string is best.

-With these, you get what you pay for.
-They are all guaranteed to be tuned to Equal Temperament.
-But some are more sensitive than others in detecting the accurate 'in tune' point.
+Electronic tuners and tuning apps have truly come of age.
+They are guaranteed to be tuned to Equal Temperament, though some are more sensitive than others in detecting the accurate 'in tune' point.
 They are particularly useful for public performers who may have to tune in noisy environments.
 However, they are not particularly helpful in training your ear.